-The vast majority of supplements may be cut in half, crushed, or chewed if swallowing is a challenge.
 Softgels that are too large to swallow may be punctured or cut in half to release the contents into a spoon or food source.
-The only products of exception are those that are timed-release or enteric coated, and keep in mind that some softgel supplements may contain dietary ingredients in the gel coating.
+The only products of exception are those that are time-release or enteric coated, and keep in mind that some softgel supplements may contain dietary ingredients in the gel coating.
 Such supplements should be swallowed whole for optimal product effectiveness.

 Storage directions are commonly explained on the supplement label.
 In general, storing a bottle in a cool, dry place with the lid tightly sealed is advised.
 Be aware that some formulations may require special conditions and always keep supplements out of reach of children and pets.